Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 • DHEA-S (dehydroepiandrosterone sulfate): steroid hormone associated with vitality, immunity and cardiovascular protection.

-• IGF-1 (Insulin-like Growth Factor 1): reflects the activity of growth hormone, essential for tissue regeneration and muscle mass.
+• IGF-1 (Insulin-like Growth Factor 1): reflects the activity of the growth hormone, essential for tissue regeneration and muscle mass.

 • Testosterone (men) and estrogen (women): involved in bone density, muscle mass, libido and cognitive functions.

-What it reveals
+What this reveals

 • Long-term elevated cortisol is linked to increased cardiovascular risk, impaired memory, and sleep disturbances [11].